-On January 13, 2018 one of the world’s first statements of religious tolerance will have its 450th anniversary.
-In 1563, in the city of Torda, in what is now Romania, a religious gathering presided over by Unitarian King John Sigismund proclaimed:
+On January 13, 2018, one of the world’s first statements of religious tolerance will have its 450th anniversary.
+In 1568, in the city of Torda, in what is now Romania, a religious gathering presided over by Unitarian King John Sigismund proclaimed:

-Unitarianism was officially recognized for the first time in the history of the world in the "Edict of Torda."
-And, that moment is the beginning of our legacy to be a spiritual tradition that resists hatred, oppression, and the narrow view that there is only one way to be faithful, to be religious, to be free.
+Unitarianism was officially recognized for the first time in the history of the world in the Edict of Torda.
+And, that proclamation is the beginning of our legacy to be a spiritual tradition that resists hatred, oppression, and the narrow view that there is only one way to be faithful, to be religious, to be free.

 Join the Torda450 Celebration through Worship, Theological Reflection, and Pilgrimage.